Derek Ansell

-Derek Ansell is a British novelist and biographer.
+Derek Ansell (13 August 1934 – 13 December 2024) was a British novelist and biographer.

+Life and career

-A regular contributor to Jazz Journal and Newbury Weekly News, Ansell's first novel.
+Ansell worked as a regular contributor to Jazz Journal and Newbury Weekly News, Ansell's first novel.
 The Whitechapel Murders, was published by Citron Press in 1999.
 In 2008, he published the first biography of saxophonist Hank Mobley.

 His novel, A Safe Place To Stay, a novel set during WWII, was published in 2018.